owid/owid-grapher/README.md

 ---

-**This repo is currently not well-designed for reuse as a visualization library, nor for reproducing the full production environment we have at Our World in Data, as our tools are tightly coupled with our database structure.**
+This repo is currently not well-designed for reuse as a visualization library, nor for reproducing the full production environment we have at Our World in Data, as our tools are tightly coupled with our database structure.

+⚠️

+**Note: As of April 5th 2022, we have [changed](https://github.com/owid/owid-grapher/pull/1359) the environment variable naming and MySQL port used by the database.
+If you've been running this project since before then, please update your `.env` and MySQL client accordingly.**

+⚠️

 We're gradually making steps towards making our work more reusable, however we still prioritize [needs specific to our project](#why-did-we-start-this-project) that can be at odds with making our tools reusable.